stephenwiafe/recipe-page/README.md

 # odin-recipes
-A very basic recipe  website built using HTML and CSS
+A basic recipe page built using HTML and CSS

 #### <a href="https://stephenwiafe.github.io/recipes-page/">Live Demo 👈</a>